CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-openstack.md

 ### Audience

-All Cloud Application Manager Dedicated Edition users who wants to deploy Cloud Application Manager Dedicated Edition (appliance) using Openstack.
+All Cloud Application Manager Dedicated Edition users who would like to deploy Cloud Application Manager Dedicated Edition (appliance) using Openstack.

 ### Prerequisites